Navigation

 • tracking your runs and sharing them with a friend

-• simply just talking about your running with others
+• simply talking about your running with others

 Making a commitment like this helps create a sense of accountability.
 This can boost your motivation to maintain your behaviour.
 Being part of a like-minded community can help you start to see yourself as a ‘runner’.
-This shift in how you think about your identity and the social links you make can make it easier for habits to stick.
+This shift in how you think about your identity and the social links you create can make it easier for habits to stick.

 Try it!